anadynamics/anadynamics.github.io/docs/flexibility.md

 ```

 ANA gave us a parameter representing the rigidity of each protein's cavity; the lower, the more flexible the cavity is.
-So, looking at the reported flexibility we can see that the all β-sheet LBP becomes quite more rigid when
+So, while B-sheet LBP becomes more rigid when binding its ligand, the α-helix LBP becomes more flexible.
-binding its ligand, this is not a rare phenomenon and is what we would expect from any random protein+ligand system.
-The unexpected happens when we try to do the same with the all α-helix LBP and see the opposite result.
-Not only it doesn't become more rigid, this LBP becomes a bit more flexible after biding palmitate.

-This is just an example, we won't get into why this happens and why such a behaviour would be desirable for an organism.
 More details about this particular system can be found [**elsewhere**](https://doi.org/10.1021/acs.jcim.9b00364).

 ### Physical meaning of the rigidity result